sasquatchdev/squarewords/README.md

 ## Configuration

-Currently, to configure this, you'll have to edit the Constants at the begining of the `main.rs` file.
+Currently, to configure this, you'll have to edit the Constants at the begining of the `src/main.rs` file.
 You have three options:

 1. `const SIZE: usize` - the size of the word square (both width and heiht)

 2. `const TOP_N: u64` - the lower it gets, the more popular used words have to be (0 means no restriction)

 3. `const UNIQUE: bool` - if words can appear multiple times in the same square

-_In the future, I will add a `Words.toml` configuration file which will replace this._